0xStarcat/CircularNatalHoroscopeJS/README.md

 ## Planned work

-Right now, this is a work in progress.
+This is a work in progress.
 Progress is marked off by items above being ~~struck out~~.

 I'm open to requests for house systems.
 I'm currently stopped at 6 - we have 2 "modern" systems (Topocentric, Koch), 2 "medieval" systems (Placidus, Regiomontanus), and 2 "ancient" systems (Whole Sign, Equal House).
 My formula resource "An Astrological House Formulary" by Michael P. Munkasey has many more house formulas I can implement if wanted.
 Hopefully I covered the most popular ones.